Auto-Tuning Alert Thresholds with an Agent

 Why static thresholds rot

-Manual re-tuning is expensive: each engineer adjusts a few thresholds; the rest stay rotted.
-The result is the alert quality the team has today.
+- Manual tuning is expensive.
+Each engineer adjusts a few thresholds; the rest stay rotted.
+The team’s alert quality today is the result of how much manual tuning got done last quarter.

-Auto-tuning solves this for high-volume alerts.
+- Auto-tuning suits high volume.
+Alerts with rich firing history give the agent enough data to reason.
 Low-volume alerts still benefit from human attention; the agent does not handle every threshold.

 Profile the alert

-Cross-reference with the alert firing history.
-"This threshold fired N times; M were real incidents, K were false positives."
+- Firing history.
+Cross-reference with the alert log.
+“This threshold fired N times; M were real incidents, K were false positives.”

 Propose, do not apply